Gr1N/aioapi/README.md

 ## Usage

+Examples of usage can be found at `examples` directory.

 ## Contributing

 To work on the `aiohttp-typed-views` codebase, you'll want to clone the project locally and install the required dependencies via [poetry](https://poetry.eustace.io):